-- A complete re-baseline of the IceCube M&O Work Breakdown Structure to reflect the structure of the principal resource coordination entity, the IceCube Coordination Committee. - The PY3 M&O Plan will be submitted in November 2018. - The detailed M&O Memorandum of Understanding (MoU) addressing responsibilities of each collaborating institution was revised for the collaboration meeting in Stockholm, Sweden, September 24-28, 2018.
+- A complete re-baseline of the IceCube M&O Work Breakdown Structure to reflect the structure of the principal resource coordination entity, the IceCube Coordination Committee. - The PY3 M&O Plan was submitted in January 2019. - The detailed M&O Memorandum of Understanding (MoU) addressing responsibilities of each collaborating institution was revised for the collaboration meeting in Stockholm, Sweden, September 24-28, 2018.